Table of Contents

 Subject to the rules just described, the taxpayer and the other person(s) may be able to choose which of them treats the child as a qualifying child.
 If the taxpayer allows another person to treat the child as a qualifying child, check “No” on line 13c.
 For examples and details, see Pub.
 596.

-In most cases, the taxpayer should be able to tell you whether his or her AGI is higher than the AGI of the child’s parents or other person.
-If you answer “Don't know,” you may not have met the due diligence requirements described in Part IV of this form.
+In many cases, the taxpayer should be able to tell you whether his or her AGI is higher than the AGI of the child’s parents or other person.

 See the line 3 instructions for the definition of a valid SSN.
 If the child does not have a valid SSN because he or she was born and died during the year, check “Yes.”